16

 Death and gore on the agenda for season 5

-“Expect deaths and gore,” actor Noah Schnapp announced on The Tonight Show with Jimmy Fallon about the upcoming season.
-In it, the gang of teenagers faces a new enemy: the terrifying sorcerer Vecna.
+“Expect deaths and gore,” actor Noah Schnapp announced about the new seaon on The Tonight Show with Jimmy Fallon.
+The gang of teenagers will face a new enemy, the terrifying sorcerer Vecna.
 But anyone who’s already seen films and series from the 1980s, such A Nightmare on Elm Street (1984), Alien (1979), Tales from the Crypt (1989), E.T. the Extra-Terrestrial (1982), Gremlins (1984), Ghostbusters (1984), or The Goonies (1985), won’t be surprised by the kind of entertainment Stranger Things season 5 has in store.

 The only truly delightful find in this big-budget performance?
 The character of Eddie Munson (the irresistible Joseph Quinn), a funny and cool metalhead reminiscent of characters from Wayne’s World (1992) and Airheads (1994).
 He brings a bit of spice, freshness, and rock’n’ roll humor to a season that otherwise only scratches the surface when it comes to deep emotions.